Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 hands rubbing herbs for skin issues in

-• Skin Functions of elimination: Water is regularly eliminated through the skin by way of sweating.
+• Skin Functions of elimination: Water is regularly eliminated through the skin through sweating.
 Sweat and urine possess similar compositions, though sweat has a lesser concentration.
 Besides water, it consists of urea, sodium chlorine, and many other substances.
-Thus, the skin is often referred to as our “third kidney” thanks to its ability to eliminate metabolic waste and toxins.
+Thus, the skin is often called our “third kidney,” thanks to its ability to eliminate metabolic waste and toxins.

 • Skin Sensory functions: The skin possesses many nerve terminals, which earned it the nickname “the external brain.”
-Also, the health of the skin is a direct reflection of the nervous system.
+Also, the skin’s health directly reflects the nervous system.

 As a result, in most cases, eczema and other skin issues will be healed not only with local applications of the following list of herbs for skincare via compresses, lotions, or poultices, which are compelling indeed.
 But also by administering: